-- 1.8.1 NIOSH recognized Assigned Protection Factor (APF) for the Apollo type CE respirator is 25 times the permissible exposure limit (PEL).
+1.8.1 NIOSH recognized Assigned Protection Factor (APF) for the Apollo type CE respirator is 25 times the permissible exposure limit (PEL).
 In other words, NIOSH recommends the Apollo type CE respirators should only be used in atmospheres in which the contaminant level does not exceed 25 times the PEL.
 However OSHA's 2006 revised Respirator Standard allows an exception for type CE respirators which have validated third party testing for use up to 1000 APF.
 In order not to be in violation of OSHA 1000 APF the end-user must have a copy of this validated testing.
-A copy of Clemco validated testing may be downloaded from the "Safety Info" tab on our website, www.clemcoindustries.com. - 1.8.2 Head: The respirator protects the wearer's head and neck from impact and from abrasion caused by rebounding abrasive.
-However, the respirator does not the requirements for industrial head protection as stated in ANSI Z89.1. - 1.8.3 Face and Eye: The Apollo inner lens meets impact and penetration requirements under ANSI Z87.1-1989. - 1.8.4 Hearing: Noise generated by the Apollo respirator, and measured inside the helmet does not exceed 80 decibels.
-(42 CFR part 84.140) When any exterior noise causes the internal noise level to exceed
+A copy of Clemco validated testing may be downloaded from the "Safety Info" tab on our website, www.clemcoindustries.com.

+1.8.2 Head: The respirator protects the wearer's head and neck from impact and from abrasion caused by rebounding abrasive.
+The respirator meets physical requirements for industrial head protection as stated in ANSI Z89.1-2003 as a Type I, Class G protective helmet.

+1.8.3 Face and Eye: The Apollo inner lens meets impact and penetration requirements under ANSI Z87.1-1989.

-80 decibels, the user must wear additional hearing protection.
+1.8.4 Hearing: Noise generated by the Apollo respirator, and measured inside the helmet does not exceed 80 decibels.
+(42 CFR part 84.140) When any exterior noise causes the internal noise level to exceed 80 decibels, the user must wear additional hearing protection.
 A variety of hearing protectors can be worn with the respirator.